 Do you want to immigrate to Argentina?
 Do you want to know what the formalities are for obtaining a visa and residence permit?
 Then you can contact one of our lawyers with experience in the field of immigration.
 It is much more recommended to benefit from legal support than to act on your own because in this way you will not have rejections or incomplete documents.
 But you can find out more about the support provided in this matter if you contact us by phone or online.

 According to the legislation in force in Argentina, VAT returns must be submitted every month.
 These should include detailed information about each transaction, sales, costs, exits, and returns, where applicable.
 It is good to know that VAT returns can be prepared and submitted with the help of our specialists, to avoid possible errors that may occur along the way.

 In terms of investments in Argentina, the country offers many opportunities, both for local and foreign entrepreneurs, in a stable business climate.
 Here are some statistics that highlight the economic direction of Argentina:

 - The total FDI stock registered in 2019 in Argentina surpassed USD 69 billion.

 - In matters of simplified business formalities, Argentina ranked 126th out of 190 worldwide countries, according to the 2020 Doing Business report.

 - Spain, USA, and the Netherlands are top investors in Argentina.

 - The manufacturing sector absorbs most of the FDIs in Argentina, with around a 35% rate in 2016.

-Interested in detailed information about the VAT in Argentina?
+Interested in detailed information about the VAT in Argentina in 2023?
 We invite you to contact our law firm in Argentina and discover the legal services we can provide.